-from a graduate planner in state government
+from a graduate planner in local government

 My first job after university was with state government in another country.
 In that role, we attended every planning appeal to provide impartial advice to the Town Planning Appeals Board.
 This particular site was one that I drove past every day on the way to work.
 When I wrote my report prior to giving evidence, I didn’t do a site inspection, believing I knew the site and the locality very well.